When was the idea for a clinic formed?

 More than enough issues to fill out a full year.

 We started a new year on a better foot.
 Staff is strong and very capable.
-We have a new part time Medical Director, Dr. Michael Pendleton, who is filling in for Dr. Steve McLennon's move to another position in Hood River.
-He is the new Medical Director for Heart of Hospice.
+We have a new full time Medical Director, Dr. Cheryl LaPlante.
+Our beloved Dr. Steve McLennon has retired from Primary Care and is now the Medical Director for Heart of Hospice.

 We returned to oldie but goody advertising methods for our Option Tax Levy, which funds our operational budget, by talking one-on-one and Sharon attending many group meetings, and were successful in getting our Option Tax Levy renewed.
 Due to the budget deficits which occurred as a result of not having this levy, hours and staff had to be cut.
 But we are looking forward to increasing back to full time hours in the fall.